ojroques/oroques.dev/oroques.dev/root/content/about.md

 (*Diplôme d’ingénieur*) in 2020.

-You’ll find on this website notes I’ve written (mainly lecture notes) as well as projects I have started or have participated in.
+You’ll find on this website notes I’ve written (mainly lecture notes) as well as projects I have started or participated in.

 ## Contact